Enjoy the outdoors, increase knowledge with citizen science!

 Here are a few projects related to our local environment that you can join in any time.
 These have solid, ongoing backing able to make use of the data you collect:

-- What lives on Albany Hill and Cerrito Creek; What lives in the El Cerrito Hillside Natural Area
+- What lives on Albany Hill and Cerrito Creek; What lives in the El Cerrito Hillside Natural Area; Track the Turkeys

-Join our new projects -- share photos and sightings to learn more about the wonderful "urban wild" of Albany Hill and adjacent Cerrito Creek, and the El Cerrito Hillside Natural Areas.
+Join our projects -- share photos and sightings to learn more about the wonderful urban wild of Albany Hill and adjacent Cerrito Creek, the El Cerrito Hillside Natural Areas,and the whereabouts of our ever-growing flocks of wild turkeys.
 Help build up knowledge that will help in managing the areas, and contribute a worldwide database on biodiversity!
 Upload a photo if you have one.
 Tell us where and when you saw the animal or plant and what it was doing.
 You don't have to know the name!
 The community at iNaturalist will help you identify it.

 - Where the birds are: EBird, a joint effort of the Cornell Laboratory of Ornithology, Audubon Society, and PRBO in California, gives birders an easy and efficient way to store their observations online.
 The data is “crunched” to provide useful information on bird numbers, movements, and changes over time.
 The project also is a great tool for birders, beginners to expert.
 You can compare sightings with other reports, find out what birds to expect when, and get alerts.